-The overall purpose of the design was to create a thriving garden that made the most of the steeply-sloping site, flowed cohesively from one area to another and framed the impressive views over the Chilterns valley.
-Our planting ideas included specific plants that were chosen to echo the surrounding countryside and its ephemeral nature.
-Light and airy deciduous shrubs and textural plants were chosen for their skeletal effect, adding volume and creating separate areas that were still closely connected, and diffused by the taller plants rather than separated.
+The overall purpose of the design was to create a thriving garden that made the most of the steeply-sloping site.
+The scheme needed to flow cohesively from one area to another and frame the impressive views over the Chilterns valley.
+The new planting plan included specific plants that were chosen to echo the surrounding countryside and its ephemeral nature.
+Light and airy deciduous shrubs and textural plants were chosen for their skeletal effect.
+This added volume and created separate areas that were still closely connected, and diffused by the taller plants rather than separated.

-Plants were also selected to soften the slope effect by forming soft curves and mounds rather than anything too rigid or formal, creating clumps of herbaceous plants, shrubs and grasses.
-Deep curving borders enabled intimate spaces to be formed throughout the garden.
+Plants were also selected to soften the slope effect by forming soft curves and mounds, rather than anything too rigid or formal.
+Clusters of herbaceous plants, shrubs and grasses were created.
+Deep curving borders enabled intimate spaces to be formed throughout.
 Carefully selected accent plants provided visual impact and added interest.
-Another level of sensory enjoyment was created by using scented plants.
+By using scented plants, another level of sensory enjoyment was created.
 A mature willow tree, kept from the original garden, was pruned and crown-lifted.
 This added character to the outdoor space while the new plants ‘settled in’

 Our clients were delighted.
-The garden is full of interest, variety and colour in different seasons and is a lovely place for them to spend time in all year round; mainly, as keen gardeners, with gardening forks in hand – there’s always something to do, which was exactly what they wished for.
-Carefully-planned views from the house enable them to enjoy the fruits of their labour after a busy day spent outdoors.
+The garden is full of interest, variety and colour in different seasons.
+It is a lovely place for them to spend time in all year round; mainly, as keen gardeners, with gardening forks in hand.
+There’s always something to do, which was exactly what they wished for.
+Importantly, planned views from the house also enable them to enjoy the fruits of their labour after a busy day spent outdoors.